tprasadtp/cryptokms/README.md

 - [Google Cloud KMS]
 - [AWS KMS]
-- Test keys generated per run for testing.
+- Fake KMS (backed by in-memory ephemeral test keys generated per run for use in tests)

 Dependencies are neatly isolated.
-If you pull gcpkms package only google cloud dependencies should be pulled.
-Code has extensive unit tests and integration tests.
+If you pull `gcpkms` package only google cloud dependencies should be pulled.
+Code has _extensive_ unit tests and integration tests.

 Uses sensible and sane defaults.